PelleLille/hsl-docs/data.rst

 .. function:: DelHeader(name)

   Delete all headers by the name.
+The name is not case sensitive.

   :param string name: name of the header
   :return: number of headers deleted